CamiloP94/JavaScript-Bible-Basics/README.md

 # JavaScript-Bible-Basics
-This repository is for "JavaScript Basics" section of my course "JavaScript Bible"
+This repository is fork from "JavaScript Basics" section of Bogdan Stashchuck's course "JavaScript Bible"